milantony05/software-dev-chatbot/README.md

    ```bash
    node server.js
    ```
-

 5. **Access the application**:
    - Open your browser and navigate to `http://localhost:3000`.

 ## Usage

-Once the server is running:
+Once the server is running:

 1. Navigate to `http://localhost:3000` in your browser.
 2. Enter your software development-related queries in the chat interface.